CAL Actor Language: The structure of actors

-The output side of an action is a little simpler, the output expressions simply define the number and values of the output tokens that will be produced on each output port by each firing of the action.
+The output side of an action is a little simpler, the output expressions simply define the number and values of the output tokens to be produced on each output port by each firing of the action.
 It is permissible to omit the explicit naming of the port that an input pattern or output expression applies to if an action provides as many input patterns as there are input ports, or output expressions as there are output ports.
 In such a case, the patterns or expressions are matched by position against the port declarations.

-One way of thinking about an actor is as an operator on streams of data — sequences of tokens enter it on its input ports, and sequences of tokens leave it on its output ports.
+One way to view an actor is as an operator on streams of data – sequences of tokens enter it on its input ports, and sequences of tokens leave it on its output ports.
 When discussing the operation of an actor, it is often useful to look at it as an operator on streams.
 Actors can have parameters.
 They act as constants during the actor execution, and are given a concrete value when an actor is instantiated as part of an actor network.
 The main purpose of actor parameters is to allow programmers to specify families of related actors, without having to duplicate a lot of code.